 Do I get a lot for my money?

 Absolutely.
-Not only is the ES cheaper than the GS it replaces, it’s also packed with more kit for the price, and it undercuts its rivals with a starting price of just over £35k.
+Not only is the ES cheaper than the GS it replaced, it’s also packed with more kit for the price, and it undercuts its rivals with a starting price under £35k.